Saving money and budgeting

 Let’s face it, we live in a world which has endless opportunities to spend money – whether that’s on things we need or things we want.
 In the lead up to adulthood it’s likely that young peoples’ experiences will grow, along with the potential avenues of where to spend money.
 This could be around further study, going on holiday or moving out, but whatever the spending reason, knowing how to save and budget a student loan or that first pay check for instance can help make dreams a reality.

 - There is a time when most young adults start to think about moving out but are they prepared for budgeting and all the cost involved?
-We've made the Getting the most out of independent living film sharing a young person called Dom's story around handling the realities of independent living.
+We've made the Getting the most out of independent living film sharing a young person called Dom's story around handling the realities of independent living with a focus on what bills need to be paid.
 Your young adult can also find a budget planner on the page to help them get started with budgeting.

-- There’s more than one way to save, in fact we’ve pulled together a 34 ways to save interactive tool, how many does your young adult know about?
+- There’s more than one way to save, in fact we’ve pulled together a 34 ways to save interactive tool to help with short and long term saving goals.
+This article from MoneyHelper also covers that question from a young person – why save into a pension?
+How much does your young adult know about all these different money responsibilities?

 Conversation starters